Come visit us at

 In accordance with the mandate of the CNO to communicate Practical Nursing program approval status with current and prospective students please note that:

-The Practical Nurse Program at Durham College is approved (Category 1) by the College of Nurses of Ontario.
+The Practical Nurse Program at Durham College is approved by the Practical Nursing (PN) Programs (cno.org).
 Current graduates from this program are eligible to apply for registration as a Registered Practical Nurse in Ontario.

 The Practical Nursing for Internationally Educated Nurses program is designed to meet the needs of: